 Another Sicilian food that you must try in San Vito Lo Capo is pane cunzatu.
 This peasant dish, which literally translates to ‘seasoned bread’ is also called ‘bread of misfortune’ (pane della disgrazia) because it takes old, leftover bread and cheap and easy toppings to make a bite to eat in the absence of a proper meal.

 Actually, pane cunzatu is really bloody tasty, and over the years has become a traditional Sicilian sandwich.
 Pane cunzatu is made by taking a hunk of crusty bread, drizzling it with extra virgin olive oil and layered with juicy sliced tomatoes, mozzarella, salt, pepper and oregano, with anchovies or sardines added on top.
 You can pick this sandwich up for a couple of euros in pretty much any café in San Vito Lo Capo.

-If you want to know more about Sicilian cuisine then you should check out my post about street food in Palermo, or my post about 22 traditional Sicilian dishes!
+If you want to know more about Sicilian cuisine then you should check out my post about street food in Palermo or read my review of a Palermo street food tour!

 4. Caldo Freddo

 Now that you’ve got your savoury fix, it’s time to sample one of San Vito’s sweet treats.